suzani_scene (1).jpg

 Having grown up in a time of machine woven and printed textiles, I am overwhelmed and inspired by these hand embroidered Suzanis with their exuberance, beauty, craft and elegance.
 Each one is an artwork, alive with unique history and energy.
 They do not follow the rules of design as I learned them at art school and yet each Suzani hangs together in her own perfect harmony.
 It is utterly incredible that in this high speed technological time of distractions and lack of practicing "slow-time", that there are women who are still skilfully and patiently creating this pure traditional art and craft.
 I love the fact that women could and still do gain great respect and personal pride in her community through the excellence of her embroidered art work.
 This art form has always been held in the highest esteem in Central Asia.

-In 2013 I visited Uzbekistan, an adventure that changed my life forever.
+an adventure that changed my life forever.

 Photo by Frances Marais for HOUSE AND LEISURE